Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
-= 4.6.11 =
+= 4.7.0 =
-* Improvement: Updated string consistency towards 5.0 release
+* Improvement: WP 5.5 permissions callback default true for public rest api calls
-* New: Added integration for Calendly
+* New: Calendly integration
+* New: Consent Shortcode to wrap your content manually [cmplz-consent-area][/cmplz-consent-area]
-* Improvement: Facebook placeholder update
+* Improvement: string update
+* Improvement: proof of consent remove unnecessary info
+* Improvement: improved activation notice
-* Improvement: Default placeholder resized
+* Improvement: added Gutenberg preview image
-* Improvement: Adsense cookies check
+* Improvement: improved Google Maps placeholders
+* Fix: placeholders update
+* Fix: static Google Maps images integration not working correctly due to regex pattern
-* Fix: Facebook integration in AMP
+* Fix: AMP matching on facebook and facebook-like tag
-* Improvement: CAOS integration
+* Fix: CAOS analytics integration update: frontend.js was not blocked correctly yet
-* Improvement: Gutenberg update
-* New: Ready for WordPress 5.5
-* New: Independent question for reCAPTCHA
-* New: Shortcode wrappers for content
+* Fix: Google Ads integration could not be disabled
+* Fix: cookiedomain feature could cause indexOf undefined error in specific congfigurations
+* NPM package updates

 = 4.6.10 =
 * Google Maps easy integration added